 Here’s why an app for handling pictures like Google Photos is a must-have for business owners.

 - No more security concerns.
 What if somebody hijacks the access to my PC and deletes all files?
-That would be a pain in the neck, but it wouldn’t bother you as much if you manage assets digitally.
-DAM tools are a safe place to store pictures since it backs up your pictures and makes sure no file is lost forever.
-Other than that, top-tier digital asset management platforms encrypt user data and are GDPR-compliant.
+That would be a pain in the neck, but it wouldn’t bother you as much if you manage assets in the cloud.

 Google Photos vs. Pics.io DAM on top of Google Drive or Amazon S3

-Security — Google Drive is the most reliable and secure storage on the planet Earth.
-The same we can say about Amazon services.
-With Pics.io working on top of Google Drive or Amazon S3, you do not depend on your vendor.
-Even if Pics.io suddenly disappears for some reason or you don’t want to use it at some point, then you have all your assets in your Google Drive or Amazon S3 in the same order and state.
+Reliability — Pics.io works on top of Google Drive or Amazon S3, so you don't depend on us for storage.
+Even if Pics.io suddenly disappears you will have all your assets in your Google Drive or Amazon S3 in the same order and state.

-Collaboration — as a businessman you require not only sharing of assets like in Google Photos but also collaboration on the assets and collections of images.
-With Pics.io solution you facilitate collaboration within your company and external partners.
+Collaboration — Pics.io helps you promote collaboration within your company and with third parties.
 You can set up various permissions on your assets to the people and teams within your organization who need to use them.

 And what if you have 10+ versions of these photos?

-Here, Pics.io comes into place with its advanced keywords and metadata navigation features.
+Here comes Pics.io with its advanced keywords and metadata navigation features.
 The visual storage platform allows you to easily see and locate the assets you need.
-Plus, with tags and metadata, you can ensure that misspellings, a variety of keywords, and helpful category tags will pull up the assets that you need, whether you or your colleague uploaded them.
+With tags and metadata, you can ensure that misspellings, a variety of keywords, and helpful category tags will pull up the assets that you need.

 Version Control — The creative process is messy.
 New versions pile up exponentially, each teammate coming up with their own idea of file classification.
-Google Photos will never allow you to keep track of changes of your assets and chaos reigns.
+Google Photos will never allow you to track changes in your assets and chaos reigns.

 Integration with other services — is one of the important advantages of Pics.io over Google Photos for business needs.
-Pics.io integrates seamlessly with Slack, Adobe Illustrator, and more of the tools you use every day.
-So you don’t have to worry about easy access to your media files.
-Each of your systems will talk to your DAM, and we think they’ll really like each other.
+Pics.io integrates seamlessly with Slack, Adobe Illustrator, and other tools you use every day.
+So you don’t have to worry about accessing your media files.

 Pics.io vs Google Photos: Comparing Your Favorite Features